 - 4.3.3.3.
-Some considerations in determining suppliers that are higher risk include: the supplier's operating in a country that holds higher risk; the supplier's involvement in a production process that is higher risk (e.g. wet-processing is high-risk for hazardous chemicals); harms or risks identified in previous supplier assessments.
-Assessments shall also be prioritised for suppliers about which there is insufficient information or those operating in contexts prone to change, such as political instability, conflict, or migratory labour fluxes situations that enable non-compliance to emerge.
-Assessments of new suppliers shall occur before supply agreements are signed.
-Certified Entities may rely on existing credible assessments if such assessments have been conducted within a reasonable period of time (e.g. within the past year).
-Given the complexity and diversity of issues within the garment and footwear sector, determining the most significant risks of harm in the Certified Entity's supply chain is likely to entail some value judgment. - 4.3.3.4.
+Some considerations in determining suppliers that are higher risk include: the supplier's operating in a country that holds higher risk; the supplier's involvement in a production process that is higher risk (e.g. wet processing is high-risk for hazardous chemicals); harms or risks identified in previous supplier assessments.
+Assessments shall also be prioritised for suppliers about which there is insufficient information or those operating in contexts prone to change, such as political instability, conflict, or migratory labour fluxes situations that enable non-compliance to emerge.177 Assessments of new suppliers shall occur before supply agreements are signed.178 Certified Entities may rely on existing credible assessments if such assessments have been conducted within a reasonable period of time (e.g. within the past year).179 Given the complexity and diversity of issues within the garment and footwear sector, determining the most significant risks of harm in the Certified Entity's supply chain is likely to entail some value judgment. - 4.3.3.4.
 Methodology and GOTS System Synergy.
 The Certified Entity shall assess actual harm on the ground and risk of harm.
-The Certified Entity is encouraged to work closely with their GOTS-approved Certification Body in evaluating risks of harm in their GOTS-certified supply chains.
-The methods deployed for assessment such as facility inspections, document review, management interviews, focus groups or worker surveys must align with the nature and the scope of risks.
-For example, assessing the risks of gender-based violence and harassment would require techniques that create safe spaces for participation without fear of reprisal.
-For determining compliance with GOTS Human Rights and Social Criteria, workers' interviews should be considered the primary source of information.
-Workers, trade unions and representatives of workers' own choosing shall be involved in and inform assessment design and implementation where feasible, especially for labour and human rights impacts. - 4.3.3.5.
-During the supplier assessments, data should be collected on the status of implemented preventative measures, not just on the existence of policies.
-Global Standard gGmbH considers implementation to be more important than vision or principles.
-Reducing impacts requires understanding the real risks and harms on the ground by listening to stakeholders and examining facilities and records.
-Assessments also must consider workers' awareness of their rights.
-Further, the Certified Entity shall assess if a supplier has established its own
+180 The Certified Entity is encouraged to work closely with their GOTS-approved Certification Body in evaluating risks of harm in their GOTS-certified supply chains.
+The methods deployed for assessment such as facility inspections, document review, interviews, focus groups or worker surveys must align with the nature and the scope of risks.
+For example, a technical inspection is necessary to inspect the structural integrity and fire and building safety of a site.
+As another example, assessing the risks of gender-based violence and harassment would require techniques that create safe spaces for participation without fear of reprisal, including off-site focus groups.
+For determining compliance with GOTS Human Rights and Social Criteria, workers' interviews shall be considered the primary source of information.
+181 Workers, trade unions and representatives of workers' own choosing shall be involved in and inform assessment design and implementation where feasible, especially for labour and human rights impacts.
+182